alexeykovzel-tcs/m8-haskell-compiler/README.md

 stack run -- {file_path}
 ```

-To run prebuilt modules, use:
+To try functions of the prebuilt modules in /demo, use:

 ```bash
 stack run